Towards a Maturity Model for Systematic Literature Review Process

 \section{Research Method}

-To propose MM4SLR, we performed the four steps presented in Figure \ref{fig:method}, which summarizes our research method.
+Figure \ref{fig:method} presents the five-step process to build MM4SLR.
+Step 1 identified the KPs to mitigate threats to validity of SLRs using Thematic analysis~\cite{Cruzes2011b}.
+Step 2 grouped the KPs around similar SGs.
+Step 3 grouped the SGs into PAs that were inspired by the CMMI process \cite{Chrissis2011}.
+Step 4 used Grounded Theory (GT)~\cite{Anselm1998} to derive a new theory from the data and organize our maturity model.
+Finally, Step 5 conducted a proof-of-concept applying MM4SLR to four existing SLRs.
+Details about each step are presented as follows.

-In \textbf{Step 1}, we selected two tertiary studies \cite{Ampatzoglou2019Identifying,Zhou2016Threats} that extracted the most common threats to validity of the SLR process and strategies to mitigate them.
-Ampatzoglou et al. ~\cite{Ampatzoglou2019Identifying} analyzed 165 secondary studies published from 2007 to 2016, and Zhou et al.~\cite{Zhou2016Threats} assessed 316 studies published from 2004 to 2015.
-We carefully examined the results of both studies and identified 84 practices\footnote{The list of 84 practices is available on \url{https://doi.org/10.5281/zenodo.6511347}} that could be adopted to mitigate problems/threats to validity in SLR.
-Next, we analyzed each practice to remove duplication and applied Thematic Analysis~\cite{Cruzes2010}, which synthesized those practices into the 46 key practices (which will be discussed further in Section~\ref{sec:practicesGoalsProcessAreas}).
-In addition, we double-checked these practices by revisiting the guidelines for conducting SLR \cite{Kitchenham2007Guidelines} and those studies that investigate more specific topics, in particular, techniques for better documenting SLR process \cite{Fabbri2013,Budgen2018Reporting} and updating SLR \cite{Wohlin2020Guidelines}.
+\textbf{Step 1.
+Identification of key practices (KPs):} We selected two well-cited and well-known tertiary studies \cite{Ampatzoglou2019Identifying,Zhou2016Threats} to extract KPs.
+Ampatzoglou et al. ~\cite{Ampatzoglou2019Identifying} analyzed 165 secondary studies published from 2007 to 2016, and Zhou et al.~\cite{Zhou2016Threats} assessed 316 studies published from 2004 to 2015 to identify the most common threats to the validity of the SLR process and strategies to mitigate them.
+We carefully examined the results of both studies and identified 84 candidate practices\footnote{The list of 84 practices is available on \url{https://anonymous.4open.science/r/MM4SLR-D43C/}} that could be adopted to mitigate the threats to validity in an SLR.
+We conducted group discussions and consensus meetings to synthesize 39 KPs that are mandatory, optional, or recommended, as discussed in Section~\ref{sec:practicesGoalsProcessAreas}.

-In \textbf{Step 2}, we grouped the 46 key practices aforementioned into 15 specific goals (which will be detailed in Section \ref{sec:practicesGoalsProcessAreas}).
-For this, we put together practices that address the same threat to validity.
-For example, several practices can be adopted to ensure good coverage of a given SLR (i.e., all relevant primary studies were considered): (i) performing pilot studies to calibrate search string \cite{Ampatzoglou2019Identifying,Fabbri2013,Zhou2016Threats}; (ii) using snowballing \cite{Ampatzoglou2019Identifying,Wohlin2020Guidelines}; (iii) adopting broad search engines (e.g., Scopus, Google Scholar) \cite{Ampatzoglou2019Identifying,Fabbri2013,Zhou2016Threats}; and (iv) combining automatic/manual searches \cite{Zhou2016Threats}.
-Hence, the 15 specific goals represent the critical points in the SLR process that deserve more attention from researchers.
+\textbf{Step 2.
+Identification of specific goals (SGs):} We grouped the 39 KPs into nine SGs (detailed in Section \ref{sec:practicesGoalsProcessAreas}).
+To do this, we clustered similar practices that addressed the same threat to validity.
+For instance, several practices can be adopted to ensure good coverage of an SLR (i.e., all relevant primary studies were considered or snowballing techniques were employed).
+The nine goals defined are critical points in the SLR process that may deserve more attention.